 The people that you want to have permission deploy the imported 7.5/7.6 catalog items, but be a member of the selected project.

-- Select the project that includes the users who must have permission to deploy the imported 7.5/7.6 items.
+- In the Scope list, select the project that includes the users who must have permission to deploy the imported 7.5/7.6 items.

-- Click Add Items and then select one or more catalog items to share with the project members.
+- In the Content sharing section, click Add Items and then select one or more catalog items to share with the project members.

-You can select all the items imported from the vRealize Automation 7.5/7.6 content source, or you can expand the source trees and select individual items.
+You can select all the items imported from the vRealize Automation 7.5/7.6 content source, or you can select individual items.
+To select only particular items, select All Content in the Content Sources drop-down menu.

-- Verify that the catalog items are available in the catalog to members of the selected project.
+- Verify that the imported catalog item is available in the catalog to members of the selected project.

-- Click Catalog, locate the imported workflow, and review the projects to ensure that the project you configured is included.
+- On the Catalog page, locate the imported catalog item, and review the projects to ensure that the project you configured is included.

 - Click Request and provide any required information.